Welcome to AI Log

 Follow me on Bluesky, LinkedIn, and Substack Notes if you are into that sort of thing.
 In addition to links to each essay, I post commentary on writing and writers that I find interesting.

-I chose the name because I wanted to log my impressions of AI over time, think captainβs log on Star Trek without the captain or the stardates.
+I chose the name because I wanted to log my impressions of AI over time, think captainโs log on Star Trek without the captain or the stardates.

-Robβs AI Log Blog is not a good joke.
+Robโs AI Log Blog is not a good joke.
 But it is inspired by one, and I need you to know that.

 AI Log is better than bad.
-Itβs GOOD!
+Itโs GOOD!

 Where did you get that cool logo and the other graphical elements of your blog?

-I donβt use AI generators to create images for this blog.
+I donโt use AI generators to create images for this blog.
 You can read why here.

 Phil Scroggs, a designer and illustrator based in Seattle, created the logo, banner, and wordmark (I had to ask him what that meant) for this Substack.
-We collaborate on illustrations and visual elements for my talks and this blog.
+He also took some of the photographs you see on the blog.
+He also designed my snazzy website.

 Who are you?